Domestic military deployments by the second Trump administration: Other cities

-President Trump has mentioned expanding to other cities, including New York City; Baltimore, Maryland; and Oakland, California, after Chicago.
+President Trump has mentioned expanding to other cities, including New York City; Baltimore, Maryland; and Oakland, California.
 Up to 1,700 National Guard troops are mobilizing across 19 states (e.g., Texas with the most) to support ICE on immigration enforcement, though the White House claims this is separate from the crime crackdown.
 These could serve as a "reaction force" for rapid deployments.

-State and local leaders in several cities, including Baton Rouge, Boston, Detroit, New Haven, and Seattle have rejected the possibility of the National Guard being sent to their cities.
+State and local leaders in several cities, including Boston, Detroit, New Haven, and Seattle, have rejected the possibility of the National Guard being sent to their cities.